Children up for adoption paraded in Brazil shopping center

 Echoes of that period continue to reverberate today in a country where racism is deeply embedded.

-The bar association's statement drew hundreds of comments on Facebook, mostly critical of the parade.
+The bar association's Facebook statement drew hundreds of comments, mostly critical of the parade.

 Another user said: "Shameful... it's like a children's exhibition fair in the form of a cattle market."